Enhanced sampling methods for molecular dynamics simulations: Free energy estimators

 \section{Free energy estimators}

-Recovering the original statistical ensemble often requires estimating a free energy.
-For some methods, the \hyperlink{ref:FEestimator} {free energy estimator} is central to the enhanced sampling scheme, while for others, it is a post-processing tool.
-This section provides a concise presentation, but extensive reviews can be found elsewhere~\cite{cchipot07:molsim,doi:10.1142/p579,Paliwal_comparison_2011,shirts_comparison_2005,Klimovich_Shirts_Mobley_2015}.
+Recovering the original statistical ensemble often requires estimating a \hyperlink{ref:FE} {free energy}.
+For some enhanced sampling methods, the \hyperlink{ref:FEestimator} {free energy estimator} is central to the enhanced sampling scheme, while for others, it is a post-processing tool.
+This section provides a concise presentation, but extensive reviews can be found elsewhere~\cite{cchipot07:molsim, Lelievre2010, Paliwal_comparison_2011, shirts_comparison_2005, Klimovich_Shirts_Mobley_2015}.

 \hyperlink{ref:FEestimator} {Free energy estimators} are expressions that are used numerically to compute free energy differences or free energy \hyperlink{ref:FES} {surfaces} from quantities that are available in simulations (configurations, energies, and forces).
-The important properties of an estimator are its accuracy (\textit{bias}: how far off the real value it is given infinite, ideal sampling) and precision (\textit{variance}: how much it fluctuates given a finite amount of noisy data).
+The important properties of an estimator are its accuracy or \textit{bias}, how far off the real value it is given infinite, ideal sampling, and precision or \textit{variance}, how much the result fluctuates given a finite amount of noisy data.
+Note that the \textit{bias} of the estimator is a different concept than the bias that is intentionally added to a system via a potential.

 In this section we consider estimators for: \begin{itemize} \item free energy as a function of a Hamiltonian parameter (auxiliary variable) $\lambda$, which the energy $u_\lambda$ depends on, or \item free energy \hyperlink{ref:FES} {surface}s as a function of a \hyperlink{ref:CV} {collective variable} (or a vector of variables) $\vz = \xi(\vx)$. \end{itemize}